-This coming Friday, February 2, we celebrate the Presentation of the Our Lord in the Temple.
-This is a beautiful feast and I encourage you to attend Holy Mass if possible.
-This weekend I include the Gospel reading (Luke 2:22-40) from Holy Mass for February 2 and a homily from St Sophronius, Bishop, about the meaning of this special feast:
+This Sunday, February 2, we celebrate the Presentation of the Our Lord in the Temple.
+This is a beautiful feast!
+For this occasion I include the Gospel reading (Luke 2:22-40) from Holy Mass for February 2 and a homily from St Sophronius, Bishop, about the meaning of this special feast:

 “When the days were completed for their purification according to the law of Moses, they took him up to Jerusalem to present him to the Lord, just as it is written in the law of the Lord, “Every male that opens the womb shall be consecrated to the Lord,” and to offer the sacrifice of “a pair of turtledoves or two young pigeons,” in accordance with the dictate in the law of the Lord.

 Now there was a man in Jerusalem whose name was Simeon.
 This man was righteous and devout, awaiting the consolation of Israel, and the holy Spirit was upon him.
 It had been revealed to him by the Holy Spirit that he should not see death before he had seen the Messiah of the Lord.
 He came in the Spirit into the temple; and when the parents brought in the child Jesus to perform the custom of the law in regard to him, he took him into his arms and blessed God, saying:

 “Now, Master, you may let your servant go in peace, according to your word, for my eyes have seen your salvation, which you prepared in sight of all the peoples, a light for revelation to the Gentiles, and glory for your people Israel.”